-Rebalance redistributes data and indexes among available nodes.
+Rebalance redistributes data, indexes, event processing, and query processing among available nodes.

-When one or more nodes have been brought into a cluster (either by adding or joining), or have been taken out of a cluster (either through Removal or Failover), rebalance redistributes data and indexes among available nodes.
+When one or more nodes have been brought into a cluster (either by adding or joining), or have been taken out of a cluster (either through Removal or Failover), rebalance redistributes data, indexes, event processing, and query processing among available nodes.
 The cluster map is correspondingly updated and distributed to clients.
 The process occurs while the cluster continues to service requests for data.

 Each rebalance proceeds in sequential stages.
 Each stage corresponds to a Couchbase Service, deployed on the cluster.
 Therefore, if all services have been deployed, there are seven stages in all — one each for the Data, Query, Index, Search, Eventing, Backup, and Analytics services.
 When all stages have been completed, the rebalance process itself is complete.

 On rebalance, vBuckets are redistributed evenly among currently available Data Service nodes.
 After rebalance, operations are directed to active vBuckets in their updated locations.
 Rebalance does not interrupt applications' data-access. vBucket data-transfer occurs sequentially: therefore, if rebalance stops for any reason, it can be restarted from the point at which it was stopped.